-While working in the family gasoline business back in the late 1960s, Cracker Barrel founder Dan Evins began thinking of ways to better meet the needs of folks on the road.
-Back then, the interstate system was still young and goods and services were hard to come by and often not to be trusted.
+While working in the family gasoline business back in the late 1960s, Cracker Barrel Old Country Store founder Dan Evins began thinking of ways to better meet the needs of folks on the road.
+Back then, the interstate system was still young and goods and services were hard to come by.
 What's more, with the rise of fast food, the little places that served up some of the real flavor of America seemed to be getting pushed out.
-Fast food might be a good business idea, Dan thought, but it sure wasn't such a hot eating idea.
-Truth is, Dan always saw mealtime as special – a time to catch up with your family, your friends, and your thoughts.
-Meals weren't meant to be swallowed down in three bites with a squirt of ketchup.
-One of Dan’s stories was to tell how, at the beginning of the suppers he remembered from childhood, his mother would let the family know they could start eating by pointing to the wide variety of country vegetables spread out across the table and saying, “Well, there’s the crop.”
+Fast food might be a good business idea, Evins thought, but it sure wasn't such a hot eating idea.
+Evins always saw mealtime as special – a time to catch up with your family, your friends and your thoughts.
+Evins would often tell a story about how at the beginning of the suppers he remembered from childhood, his mother would let the family know they could start eating by pointing to the wide variety of country vegetables spread out across the table and saying, “Well, there’s the crop.”

-Dan began to think about all the things that would make him feel comfortable were he far from home.
+Evins began to think about all the things that would make him feel comfortable when he was far from home.
 Things like big jars of candy and homemade jellies, pot-bellied stoves, folks who let you take your time.
 He thought about simple, honest country food, and a store where you could buy someone a gift that was actually worth having.

-What Dan had in mind was the kind of place he'd been to hundreds of times as a boy.
+What Evins had in mind was the kind of place he'd been to hundreds of times as a boy.
 It was a place called the country store, something every small community once had.
-Out west, they called them trading posts; up north, they were general stores.
-Where Dan grew up, in Middle Tennessee, they were old country stores, and Dan figured maybe folks traveling on the big new highways might appreciate a clean, comfortable, relaxed place to stop in for a good meal and some shopping that would offer up unique gifts and self-indulgences, many reminiscent of America’s country heritage.
+Out West, they called them trading posts; up North, they were general stores.
+Where Evins grew up, in Middle Tennessee, they were old country stores, and Evins figured maybe folks traveling on the big, new interstate system might appreciate a clean, comfortable, relaxed place to stop in for a good meal and some shopping that would offer up unique gifts and self-indulgences, many reminiscent of America’s country heritage.